PeteLaud/ratesci-sas/README.md

 For unstratified analysis, the test and interval obtained from `TABLES ... / RISKDIFF(CL=MN EQUAL METHOD=SCORE);` are incoherent, because the Farrington-Manning score test omits the bias correction factor `N/(N-1)` included in the MN interval.

+Note also that when applying one-sided tests with PROC FREQ, the confidence intervals in the PdiffNonInf and PdiffSup output tables (with METHOD=SCORE) bear no relationship to the MN intervals in the PdiffCIs dataset, and actually change depending on the MARGIN value provided, which makes no sense.
+Also, only positive values of MARGIN are allowed.

 In addition to addressing the above issues, the SCORECI macro incorporates skewness-corrected asymptotic score ('SCAS') methods, which ensure improved equal-tailed coverage (or central location), in other words for a nominal 95% confidence interval, the one-sided non-coverage probability is (on average) close to 2.5% on each side.